amun0905/NO2-DA-power-price-forecasting-with-deep-learning/README.md

 # Forecasting Day-ahead Electricity Prices in the Norwegian NO2 Bidding Zone using Deep Learning

 This repository contains code for forecasting NO2 Day-ahead power prices using publicly available data from ENTSO-E and Open-Meteo, with deep learning models.
-The code was initially written as a jupyter notebook but has been converted to .py file since the file size was too large to upload to Github.

 ---